The 10 Best Science-Backed Hangover Cures

 Here are the proven ways of bouncing back from any bender.

 But, even though these anecdotal, mythological hangover cures don’t actually do anything, there’s no need to worry.
 As it turns out, there’s still a veritable army of science-backed, highly effective solutions on the market.
 Whether it’s a little-known supplement or a nascent clinical trend, these fantastic fixes are sure to get you up-and-at-’em faster than anything you’ve tried yet.
-And if you’re seeking something tasty to give you that hangover, check out the 20 Cocktails Everyone Should Know How to Make.

 When it comes to curing a hangover, the benefits of good old H2O cannot be emphasized enough.
 Remember: alcohol is a diuretic—a substance that makes you pee more frequently.
 In other words, drinking alcohol causes your body’s hydration levels to rapidly decrease.
 Many of the symptoms you feel during a hangover—pounding headache, irrepressible tiredness, bursts of minor vertigo—can be remedied altogether by simply drinking more water.
 A good rule of thumb: Take preventative measures.
 While you’re out on the town, drink a glass of water for every alcoholic beverage you imbibe.

-An IV drip.
+Get an IV drip.

 Eat some red ginseng.